InteractiveComputerGraphics/splashsurf/README.md

 A sequence of files is indicated by specifying a filename with a `{}` placeholder pattern in the name.
 The tool will treat the placeholder as a `(\d+)` regex, i.e. a group matching to at least one digit.
 This allows for any zero padding as well as non-zero padded incrementing indices.
-All files in the input path matching this pattern will then be processed in lexicographical order (i.e. silently skipping missing files in the sequence).
+All files in the input path matching this pattern will then be processed in natural sort order (i.e. silently skipping missing files in the sequence).
 Note that the tool collects all existing filenames as soon as the command is invoked and does not update the list while running.
+The first and last file of a sequences that should be processed can be specified with the `-s`/`--start-index` and/or `-e`/`--end-index` arguments.

 By specifying the flag `--mt-files=on`, several files can be processed in parallel.
 If this is enabled, you should ideally also set `--mt-particles=off` as enabling both will probably degrade performance.